About

 Andrew Butler-Pothast, LCSW

-I come to this work with a passion for helping people to align with what’s important.
-I aim to create a space where you can feel heard but also challenged.
-To not only make sense of what you’re experiencing but to work with it to do what matters.
+What matters to me is helping you to align with what’s important in your life.
+I want you to feel heard, understood, but also to push into the challenging.
+To not only make sense of what you’re experiencing but to work with it to do what truly matters to you.

-The average person makes tens of thousands of decisions in their day, many of them automatic and unexamined.
-This creates a multitude of opportunities to shift what you are doing in any given moment.
+Stepping out of the automatic and unexamined can create countless opportunities to shift what you are doing in any given moment.
 I believe that anyone and everyone is capable of cultivating change with guided intention, understanding, and dedication.
+I have seen this shift firsthand and hope that I can help you see it in your own life.

 training